liampshaw/mobile-gene-regions/README.md

 This repository contains a pipeline to analyse the flanking regions of genes using [pangraph](https://github.com/neherlab/pangraph).

-It was developed for the analysis of mobile AMR genes, but can be used for any input gene.
+It was developed for the analysis of mobile AMR genes, but in principle can be used for any input gene.

 For more details, see the paper: